Gantt chart template

 • Gather information and relevant resources.
 Attach recurring worksheets, relevant roadmaps, documents, analysis results, reporting dashboards, goals, assigned roles and processes.

-• Input your information into one central source of truth, such as a project management software.
+• Input your information into one central source of truth, such as task management software.
 Be sure to include recurring dependencies and roles.
 For example, if the same team member always manages the budget, you can keep them assigned to the budget deliverables in your template.
 The more thought you put into constructing your template, the less work you’ll have when it comes time to launch your next project.

 • Add integrations and apps to support your work.
 If you’re in a project management tool, you can directly attach your Google sheets, Kanban boards, and references (like tutorial PowerPoints) directly to your project timeline.